219 High Street,

 In 1949, it re-opened again as the Palais de Luxe Cinema under new independent operators and some restoration work was carried out by architect Harry G. Payne.
 From 7th November 1954, new owners took control and it was re-named Pullman Cinema.
 In August 1959, another change of operator brought another re-naming to Astor Cinema, and it was modernised again.

 The Astor Cinema was closed on 24th September 1977 with John Inman in "Are You Being Served?" and Oliver Reed in "The Ransom".
 It was converted into an independent bingo club.
 After around eight years, it was closed and the auditorium was demolished in 1985.
 The facade and adjoining shops were demolished in December 1988.
-In 2009, a furniture store named Emporio occupies the site.
+In 2009, an estate agents office occupies the new building on the site.